rohan-v8rma/data-structures-and-algorithms/README.md

 - Using arrays: Here, enqueueing and dequeueing is an O(1) operation but when the queue isn't full and an element has to be enqueued then shifting has to take place which is an O(n) operation.
 - Using linked list: Here, both enqueueing and dequeueing is an O(1)
 - Using other ADTs

+## Double-Ended Queue

+A double-ended queue is similar to a [Queue ADT](#queue) with the added functionality of being able to enqueue and dequeue from both ends of the queue.

+DE-queues can further be classified into two types:

+### Input Restricted DE-Queue

+In restricted INPUT DE-Queue, enqueueing from front is NOT permitted, however dequeueing from end is permitted.

+### Output Restricted DE-Queue

+In restricted OUTPUT DE-Queue, dequeueing from end is NOT permitted, however enqueueing from front is permitted.

 # Time Complexity